SowinskiBraeden/school-management-api/test/README.md

 # Testing

-If you're looking in here, I know this codespace is a mess, I didn't think I would include it.
-But to be fair, I think a problem as complex as schedule generation should be seen.
-Currently
-the tests are being run in python since it is a lot easier for me to quickly test and edit the
+Hello there!
+If you are in this part of the codespace, I have cleaned it up compared to the original codespace.
+The algorithms have been moved out of `tinker.py` into their own python
+script from version 1 to 3.
+These are in the `/scheduleGenerator` folder.
+I suggest to look
+at the latest work in `v3.py` where the algorithm has come a long way.
+Using real 2018 course
+selection data from my school I am able to test the script to its full potential compared to
+V1 and V2.

+V3 has a entirely different approach from V1 and V2, that you can read about at the top of
+the function in `v3.py`.
+The function is broken up into 6 steps, each step is labeled within
+the function with a comment, giving a brief explination of what that step contributes to the
 algorithm.
-Once I get the algorithm complete, I plan on rewriting it in GoLang, using the python
-script as a reference.

-Hello again!
-If you're reading this part, again ingore the awful codespace, but `generateScheduleV3`
-in `tinker.py` is the best one yet.
-It uses real sample data from my school in 2018.
-This puts the
-algorithm through the realistic obstacles it may face.
-It uses a different approach that you can read
-about in `tinker.py` about the function.
-Hopefully this will get a larger success rate than the previous
-versions!